-The Pre-Reading
+The Pre-Reading:

 - 1. The teacher interacts with the learners in an informal way in order to instil in them a sort of communication expectancy so that they are psychologically tuned to involve in the activities that follow.
 This can be done based on something (say a photograph, a visual clipping, a news report, etc.) that will work as a trigger for sensitizing the learners on the theme around which the entire classroom activities are woven.
 The facilitator can ask a few analytical questions that will elicit individual perceptions on the trigger. - 2.
-The facilitator initiates discussion basing on the face sheet or trigger that will further sensitize the learners on the theme. - 3.
+The facilitator presents a narrative or initiates a discussion that will further sensitize the learners on the theme. - 3.
 This is followed by a few more analytical questions eliciting free responses of the learners.
 These questions will help the learners make intelligent predictions on what they are going to read.

-Reading
+Reading: